paritytech/rfc-propose/README.md

 /rfc process <block hash of when the referendum was confirmed>
 ```

+If you're not sure where to get this block hash,
+send a `/rfc process` command and the action will respond with more instructions.

 ## Configuration

 To use the action in a repository, add a job that is going to run on specific comments on PRs: